aryamansen2k4/aryamansen-langgraph-mat496/README.md

 Memory is important as memory is a central component in building agentic application with a high quality user experience, because users expect the agent to recal previous interactions.

+## Lesson 1: State Schema
+In this lesson we learnt about state and memory more in depth.

+**State Schema**: Represents the structure and types of data that our graph will use.
+All nodes in the graph are expected to communicate with that schema.

+We used ```TypedDict``` which is a dictionary subclass from Python's library.
+It allows us to specify the keys and their corresponding value types.
+They can be used by IDEs to catch potential type-related errors before the code is run.
+However they are not enforced at run time.

+**Dataclasses**: Dataclasses offer a concise syntax for creating classes that are primarily used to store data.
+Python's dataclasses provide another way to define structured data.

+Since they dont enforce types at runtime, we could potentially assign invalid values without raising an error which is a problem.

+*Solution*: **Pydantic**

+**Pydantic**: It is a data validation and settings management library using Python type annotations.
+Pydantic can perform validation to check whether data conforms to the specified types and constraints at runtime.

+In the notebook ```stateschema.ipynb```, we have demonstrated each concept using a simple situation where a user has either won, lost, or drawn a game.